AI Investment Business Regulation

 What this means for UK dentistry

 For those of us on this side of the Atlantic, the ADA’s move is worth watching.
 The British Dental Association hasn’t made equivalent investments and operates quite differently, but what happens in the US dental market tends to ripple outwards.
-If AI becomes standard of care in American practices, and the ADA’s endorsement accelerates that trajectory, it will eventually influence expectations here too.
+If AI becomes standard of care in American practices, and the ADA’s endorsement accelerates that, it will eventually influence expectations here too.

 The real test